-From 25th May 2018, all organisations are required to explain how personal and sensitive information is used as a result of the General Data Protection Regulation (GDPR).
-At Dental Pods we are committed to ensure that your personal information is stored securely and only shared where it is necessary to do so.
+From 25 May 2018, all organisations must explain how personal and sensitive information is used due to the General Data Protection Regulation (GDPR).
+At Dental Pods, we are committed to ensuring that your personal information is stored securely and only shared where necessary.

 What personal data do we hold?

 To provide patients with a high standard of dental care and attention, we need to hold their personal information.
 This personal data can include:

 - Personal details such as name, age, address, telephone number, email address

 - Past and current medical and dental condition; telephone number and general medical practitioner

 - Radiographs, clinical photographs and study models

 - Information about the treatment that we have provided or propose and its cost